If you don't have children, you might think you don't need life insurance. But coverage isn't limited to being used for replacement income only.

 So what are they using life insurance for?
 LIMRA notes that the main reasons people get a policy include:

-And while many people assume life insurance isn't necessary until you're ill or old, you might want to consider the fact that your premium will generally cost less the healthier and younger you are when you first invest in it.
+Many people assume life insurance isn't necessary until you're ill or old.
+But your premium will generally cost less the healthier and younger you are when you first invest in it.

 “The earlier you invest in life insurance, the more financially secure you and your family can be,” says Life Happens.
 “For young adults in particular, life insurance will likely never be as affordable for them as it is today.”